House of Ibelin: Lords of Ibelin

-The Ibelin crest
+Ibelin heraldry

 The Ibelin shield shown here was used in the film Kingdom of Heaven, but has nothing to do with the real Ibelin family.
 While researching shields and coats of arms for the film (which used real and fabricated shields), members of the production team discovered this shield - a red cross on a gold field - in a museum in Paris, with "Balian 1180" written under it.
 They were delighted, even though it wasn't "their" Balian, and used it as the Ibelin shield, despite it having no historic connection to that family.
 This information can be found in the Kingdom of Heaven companion book.

 Jean de Joinville in his account of the Sixth Crusade mentions the coat of arms of the Count of Jaffa, who at this time was John of Ibelin.
-Jeanville describes the coat of arms as "or with a cross of gules patée", which roughly translates to "red cross patty on golden ground".
+De Joinville describes the coat of arms as "or with a cross of gules patée", which roughly translates to "red cross patty on golden ground".
 That would mean the shield shown here is not that far off from the description given by Jean de Joinville.
 It remains unclear within the source, if it was the coat of arms of the count of Jaffa, regardless of who was holding that county, or the coat of arms of the house of Ibelin.
 For Jean de Joinville mentions other Ibelin in his account, but fails to connect them to said coat of arms.